A-Jay Leitch-Smith: Crewe Alexandra

 Whilst on the books at Crewe Alexandra as a youth player, Leitch-Smith was loaned out to non-League clubs Halifax Town in November 2008 and Newcastle Town in March 2009.
 He signed his first professional contract in April 2009, before joining Icelandic club ÍBV on loan.
 He was recalled from his loan, along with Chris Clements, in early September due to injury problems at Crewe.

 He made his League Two debut for Crewe at Gresty Road in a 3–2 defeat to Bury on 29 September 2009, replacing Joel Grant as a substitute in the 80th minute.
 This was his only appearance of the 2009–10 season.
 He joined Curzon Ashton on loan in March 2010.
 He scored seven goals in ten Northern Premier League appearances, which was enough to win him a new contract at Crewe.

 He scored his first goal in the English Football League on 21 August 2010, adding the final goal of the "Railwaymen's" 7–0 win over Barnet.
-However, he was limited to only 18 appearances in the 2010–11 season as he struggled to step up to first team football, and manager Dario Gradi devised a special pre-season fitness programme in the summer to help him to adapt to senior football.
+However, he was limited to only 18 appearances in the 2010–11 season as he struggled to step up to first-team football, and manager Dario Gradi devised a special pre-season fitness programme in the summer to help him to adapt to senior football.

 Leitch-Smith scored nine goals in 44 games in the 2011–12 campaign.
-He signed a new one-year contract in April 2012, and manager Steve Davis stated "I'd like to think that he can become the 15 to 20 goal a season man we need."
-On 27 May, he played the first 85 minutes of the League Two play-off Final victory over Cheltenham Town at Wembley Stadium, providing the assist for Byron Moore's goal which secured the 2–0 victory and Crewe's promotion into League One.
+He signed a new one-year contract in April 2012, and manager Steve Davis stated, "I'd like to think that he can become the 15 to 20 goal a season man we need."
+On 27 May, he played the first 85 minutes of the League Two play-off final victory over Cheltenham Town at Wembley Stadium, providing the assist for Byron Moore's goal which secured the 2–0 victory and Crewe's promotion into League One.

 He scored six goals in 35 matches in the 2012–13 season.
-On 7 April he made another appearance at Wembley, as the Alex beat Southend United 2–0 in the Football League Trophy Final; he was an 83rd-minute substitute for Max Clayton.
+On 7 April he made another appearance at Wembley, as the Alex beat Southend United 2–0 in the Football League Trophy final; he was an 83rd-minute substitute for Max Clayton.
 The next month he signed a one-year extension to his existing contract.
 However, he played just 24 games in the 2013–14 season, scoring two goals.
 He left Crewe after an eleven-year association with his hometown club, saying he felt like a "part of the furniture" of the club.

 Yeovil Town

 In June 2014, Leitch-Smith signed for Gary Johnson's League One club Yeovil Town on a two-year contract.
 He struggled in his first season for the "Glovers", as he was played mostly in a wide position.
-He only scored twice in 38 appearances and was one of four players offered a contract termination by new manager Paul Sturrock following Yeovil's relegation into League Two at the end of the season.
+He only scored twice in 38 appearances.
+He was one of four players offered a contract termination by new manager Paul Sturrock following Yeovil's relegation into League Two at the end of the season.